PennyLane PennyLane Codebook (formerly Xanadu Quantum Codebook)

 The Codebook is divided into modules, each covering a coherent topic.
 Within each module, short explanatory sections alternate with coding exercises that require you to fill in or write PennyLane code to produce a specified quantum state or measurement outcome.

 Early modules (single qubits and gates) are accessible to complete beginners.
-Later modules covering algorithms and QML assume the foundations built in earlier chapters.
+Later modules covering algorithms, error correction, and Hamiltonian simulation assume the foundations built in earlier chapters.
 The self-paced format lets learners move quickly through familiar material and slow down on challenging sections.

 All code runs in the browser using a bundled PennyLane environment.
-There is no setup, no account required, and the exercises validate automatically.
+There is no local setup, the exercises validate automatically, and signing in with a free account saves your progress.

 Who is this for?